-The landscape is changing on funding for Home/EU undergraduates, who form the majority of our student population, with new rules applying to entrants from 2012.
-The Government's proposals as set out in the 2011 White Paper on Higher Education will lead to a reduction in direct grant funding and an increase in student fees.
-This presents a significant challenge for this and other Universities to avoid the introduction of a price barrier that might restrict access by potential student beneficiaries from low income households.
-The University is already working with applicants and their parents and sponsors to ensure that they understand the financial impact of the new regime, which will include loan funding for tuition fees in full (rather than previous meanstesting and potential restricted access to funding based on income), and the benefits of the Higher Education experience which continue to be compelling in terms of the direct and indirect benefit to graduands over their working (and private) lives.
+The landscape has changed on funding for Home/EU undergraduates, who form the majority of our student population, with new rules applying to 2012 entrants.
+Government action following its 2011 White Paper on Higher Education leads us to a reduction in direct grant funding and an increase in student fees.
+This presents a significant challenge for this and other Universities to avoid a price barrier that might restrict access by potential student beneficiaries from low income households.
+The University works with applicants and their parents and sponsors to ensure that they understand the financial impact of the new regime, which includes loan funding for tuition fees in full, and the benefits of a Higher Education experience which continues to be compelling in terms of the direct and indirect benefit to graduands over their working (and private) lives.
 The University is fully committed to developing access and progress routes for students from all backgrounds (Making the future).
-As noted above, we have developed a comprehensive development and extension of existing programmes in our successful submission to OFFA (which may also be found on the University's website) through proposals to reinvest additional fee income equating to £6.5 million (at 2010/11 prices) in a programme of widening access activities.
+Our OFFA agreement (which may also be found on the University's website) includes a commitment to the development and extension of existing programmes through reinvestment of additional fee income equating to £6.5 million (at 2010/11 prices) in a programme of widening access activities.
 These will cover a step change in engagement with local and regional educational providers, assistance for students while at Sussex and extensive support through targeted careers and placement activity and/or assistance with access to postgraduate study on completion of undergraduate degree.